smousavi05/Denoising-BTwavelet/README.md

 Each major panel shows the original time- series data in the upper left panel and its CWT to the right.
 Below are the denoised seismogram and its CWT for comparison.](Fig.png)

-a)Induced microearthquake, b)local earthquake recorded by oceanic bottom seismometer, and c)regional earthquake.
+a)Induced microearthquake,
-Each major panel shows the original time- series data in the upper left panel and its CWT to the right.
-Below are the denoised seismogram and its CWT for comparison.
+b)local earthquake recorded by oceanic bottom seismometer, c)regional earthquake.